Contains the active ingredient, hydroxychloroquine sulfate

 Hydroxychloroquine should not be used in children for long periods.

 Your doctor may ask you to take a different dose.
-You should follow the instructions on the label.
+You should follow the instructions

 If you are unsure what dose to take ask your doctor.